Alumni Kate Summers saw RMIT’s Bachelor of Criminal Justice as a great opportunity to prepare her for a career managing people on community orders.

 I also gained a theoretical understanding of the criminal justice system, and developed my interpersonal skills and my confidence.

-Completing both degrees at RMIT has helped me to progress quickly in my career and gain a specialist position.
+Completing my studies at RMIT has helped me to progress quickly in my career and gain a specialist position.

 What advice do you have for other people who want to work in this area?

 Don’t think vocational learning is a breeze.
 You will be pushed to reach your full potential and come out a better person.

 Take in everything you can.
 The teachers are professionals in their fields and have lots of knowledge.
 They are willing to mentor and support your journey to a successful career.

 I can’t emphasise enough the value of honing your writing skills.
 Many government jobs require lots of report writing.
 This is your time to become an expert.